bendalab/thunderfish/docs/thunderfish.md

 25. `lefttrough` Time from negative zero crossing to trough relative to EOD period.
 26. `righttrough` Time from trough to positive zero crossing relative to EOD period.
 27. `p-p-distance` Time between peak and trough relative to EOD period.
-28. `reltroughampl` Amplitude of trough relative to peak amplitude.
+28. `relpeakampl` Amplitude of peak or trough, whichever is larger, relative to p-p amplitude.

 ### RECORDING-CHANNEL-TIME-wavespectrum-N.EXT